MMACS11DC1-2025/class-exercises-salomimi/4.4/README.md

 ### **Documentation & Process**
-- [ ] README.md file with project documentation explaining the approach used and how to use the program (2 pts)

 ## Project overrevieq
 - This code uses turtle graphic's and recursion to draw recursive trees.
 - Every time a user runs the program they can decide to draw a tree if they want, how many levels of branches, select which color theme they want, at the end when the user wants to stop runnign the code it will print out how many recursive calls we did in total.